 Fats help the body in so many ways and one of those is fat loss.
 It sounds counter intuitive but you need fat to burn fat, and so improve overall body composition.
 Think about introducing some nuts, salmon, avocados , eggs and a good Omega 3 supplement into your diet.

 Fibre helps us digest, and keep our digestive tract healthy otherwise you’ll suffer from inflammation, bloating and stomach cramps.
 Fibre also helps with fat loss by improving insulin sensitivity so make sure you eat plenty of greens and a little fruit.
 Carbohydrate sources like sweet potato are also fibre rich.
 Don’t worry about how many fibrous veg you eat, just enjoy as it’s hard to eat too much.
 For extra support consider using a fibre supplement such as Fibre Plus.

 4. Eat Regularly

-I instruct all of my clients to eat 3 main meals per day and possibly 1-2 snacks if needed.
-This will stabilise blood sugar levels, reduce cravings and also give your day structure and routine which means your less likely to dip into the cookie jar.
-Start your day with a solid breakfast, enjoy a nutrient dense lunch, a nutritiously packed evening meal and throw in a couple of healthy snacks in between if you feel you need it.
-The key is do NOT allow yourself to get hungry.
+I instruct all of my clients to eat 3 main nutritious healthy meals per day and possibly 1-2 healthy snacks if needed.
+This will stabilise blood sugar levels, reduce cravings and also give your day structure and routine which means you’re less likely to dip into the cookie jar.
+Start your day with a large protein packed healthy breakfast, enjoy a nutrient dense lunch, a nutritiously packed evening meal and throw in a couple of healthy snacks in between if you feel you need it.
+The key is do NOT allow yourself to get hungry or deficient in nutrients.

 Love Gaynor x